Raleigh Pre-Sale Property Prep for Sellers & Agents

 A realistic pre-sale prep window for most Raleigh-area homes is four to eight weeks before your target listing date — and starting the conversation earlier is almost always the right call.

-A focused punch list and touch-up paint on a well-maintained home can move quickly.
-But if the scope includes flooring replacement, a kitchen or bath refresh, and painting multiple rooms, the timeline needs to account for material lead times, cure time between coats, and photography scheduling after work is complete.
+A focused fix-it list and touch-up paint on a well-maintained home can move quickly.
+But if the work includes flooring replacement, a kitchen or bath refresh, and painting multiple rooms, the timeline needs to account for how long materials take to arrive, drying time between paint coats, and photography scheduling after work is complete.

 The biggest mistake sellers make is underestimating the prep timeline and ending up with work in progress when the photographer arrives.
 We build realistic schedules up front so that doesn't happen.